prasunanand/prasunanand.github.io/_posts/2017-08-26-gsoc17-project-report.markdown

 # Acknowledgements

-I would like to express my sincere gratitude to my mentor Pjotr Prins.
-I have learn a lot from him since my last GSoC.
+I would like to express my sincere gratitude to my mentor Pjotr Prins, for his guidance, patience and support.
+I have learn a lot from him since my last GSoC and still learning.
+I couldn't have hoped for a better mentor.

 I am grateful to Google and the Ruby Science Foundation for this golden opportunity.